ossiejhmoore/howto/debian-based-nightly-os-update.md

 ```
 crontab -e
 ```
-You whould be presented with a `crontab` devoid of any scheduled jobs but with a lot of documentation comments.
+You should be presented with a `crontab` devoid of any scheduled jobs but with a lot of documentation comments.
 Below is what mine looks like on a clean Unbutu installation:
 ```
 # Edit this file to introduce tasks to be run by cron.
 #